Veronica Morris, PhD

 Secretary, Co-Treasurer, & Director of Government Relations

 Brad’s significant other has been partnered with a psychiatric service dog since 2005, and Brad has been pleased to provide support in many flavors: meeting organization and record-keeping, finances, website crafting, and anything else involving the written word—especially advocacy.
 He met his spouse at the University of North Carolina at Chapel Hill, where he earned his BA in both Philosophy and Psychology.
 Brad enjoyed six years at the University of California at Davis earning his graduate degrees in Philosophy and teaching students how to think critically, write persuasively, and lead well-considered lives.
-Brad brings to the PSDP table his consciously-cultivated writing expertise, years of event planning and execution experience, and a propensity to do all the little things everyone wants help with—especially anything detail-intense or necessitating critical reasoning.
+He pens PSDP’s advocacy papers and served in DC as a co-chair representing service animal users on USDOT’s committee to update the service animal flying laws.
 Through his lengthy immersion in supporting the psychiatric service dog community, he’s grown well-integrated into the PSDP family.
 You can learn more about his passion for the cause and find out what his question is for you on the Brad’s Question page!

 Assistant to the Board